rahulkulhalli/ISBI2019/InferenceScript/README.md

 `pip install -r requirements.txt`

-Next, run the `main.py` file with exactly one command line argument - the <b>absolute path</b> to your images.
+Next, run the `main.py` file with exactly one command line argument: the <b>absolute path</b> to your images.

 `python main.py /absolute/path/to/images`